aws-samples/aws-cdk-examples/java/ecs/fargate-service-with-auto-scaling/README.md

 It is a Maven-based project, so you can open this directory with any Maven-compatible Java IDE, and you should be able to build and run tests from your IDE.

 It demonstrates a CDK app called (`FargateAutoScalingApp`).
 The app invokes a stack called (`FargateAutoScalingStack`).
-This Stack demonstrates the creation of multiple constructs which create an ECS Service on a Cluster in a new VPC.
-An Application Load Balancer is also created with a listener pointing to the ECS Service.
-A Health Check is configured on the ALB as well.
+This Stack demonstrates the usage of a Pattern which creates a Fargate Service with a Network Load Balancer.
+It also enables Auto Scaling for the Fargate Service based on CPU Utilization.

 ## Building